“I’ve never had to struggle in my life, so I’d like to help those who have struggles and are trying to better themselves.”

 As long as I’ve known Gavin, he’s had his priorities firmly in place.
 While I played ultimate with FFF, he worked four days at week at Statistics Canada, instead of five.
 His rationale was that if he worked full-time, he just ended up buying more stuff, so he’d rather make a bit less and have the extra day for ultimate, friends and family.

-Not long before becoming a father, Gavin returned to working full-time in 2007.
+Not long before becoming a father, he returned to working full-time in 2007.
 But he still makes time for what matters most to him.
 Which makes me wonder how he’s able to fit in everything that he does.

 Given his strong stance against the machine, it’s no surprise that Gavin is more than the willing to forfeit the 10 to 15 hours he says most North American adults spending watching TV each week, and spend it instead doing something much more valuable.
 Even if does involve putting more money in corporate pockets.

 “Gavin was a great coach for me.
 He gave me invaluable advice on how to outrun my male opponents, which I actually turned into a practical way of dealing with people in my life.
 He helped strengthen my self-confidence during a time when I had little.
 I cherish every moment we shared playing on FFF: the countless practises, the pep talks and especially the laughs—oh, the many laughs.
-I will forever be grateful to Gavin for giving me the opportunity to shine when I thought my light was burnt out.” —Lorraine Elizabeth Campbell, Kickass Canadian, When We Play founder, Fabulous Flying Flamingoes alumna
+I will forever be grateful to Gavin for giving me the opportunity to shine when I thought my light was burnt out.” —Kickass Canadian Lorraine Elizabeth Campbell, When We Play founder, Fabulous Flying Flamingoes alumna

 Boom!
 Savings!
 Charity Shopping Club